 Again, equity accounts increase through credits and decrease through debits.
 When your assets increase, your equity increases.
 When your liabilities increase, your equity decreases.

-Income, or revenue, is money your business earns.
+Last but not least, we’ve arrived at the revenue accounts.
+Revenue, or income, is money your business earns.
 Your income accounts track incoming money, both from operations and non-operations.

 Examples of income sub-accounts include: